Ifeoluwa260620/Amazon-Product-Review-Analysis-With-Microsft-Excel/README.md

 - Based on the discount range bucket, 660 products have a discount of 50% or more while 688 products have a discount of less tha 50%, with the number of products totaling to 1348 products.
 - Based on rating count, 307 products in total have fewer than 1000 reviews, while 1041 products have more than 1000 reviews.
 - Notably, Electronics having the highest number of products also have products with the highest sum of discounts (₹ 3,050,676.00) amongst other product categories, this most likely reveals increased purchasing request which makes the product more accessible to a wider range of customers.
 - Toys & Games has the least sum of potential revenue by category while Electronics has the highest sum of potential revenue with ₹ 91,323,918,321 and  ₹ 2,380,050 respectively.
-With Electronics being the highest, it reveals the overall efficacy of the product's sales strategy which shows that the total potential revenue of the products can be a factor used to strategize and make important decisoins to guide products improvement, price adjustment and expansion to new markets.
+With Electronics generating the highest total potential revenue, it reveals the overall efficacy of the product's sales strategy which shows that the total potential revenue of the products can be a factor used to strategize and make important decisoins to guide products improvement, price adjustment and expansion to new markets.
+- Futhermore, by the analysis of rating relating to the level of discount, it shows that higher level of discounts tend to be associated with a lower average rating of 3.99 while low level of discounts is associated with a higher average rating of 4.17.
+There is a risk that discounts can negatively influence the customer's perception of the product efficacy.
+Conversely, discounts might also attract higher reviews if it has a wider range of quality.
+- The highest number of unique products are sold at a discounted price of more than ₹500 with 848 products, 341 products are in the price range bucket of ₹200 - ₹500, and the least number of products are lesser than ₹200 with 158 products.
-- In terms of the weighted rating average which also indicates the customers overall satisfaction but with some product ratings carrying more influence than others, the top 5 are Electronics, Home&Kitchen, Computers&Accessories, Office Products, and Home Improvement products.
+- Lastly, in terms of the weighted rating average which also indicates the customers overall satisfaction but with some product ratings carrying more influence than others, the top 5 are Electronics, Home&Kitchen, Computers&Accessories, Office Products, and Home Improvement products.